 Mistake #2: Not having a strong composition

 Black and white is a strong, bold, graphic medium that relies on excellent composition and lighting to work.
-You get the best results when you shoot for black and white intentionally, as this lets you build your composition around the three principles we explored in lesson two – simplicity, texture and tonal contrast.
+You get the best results when you shoot for black and white intentionally, as this lets you build your composition around the principles of simplicity, texture and tonal contrast.

 If your color photo doesn’t have these elements then it probably won’t work in black and white.
 You’ll just get frustrated if you try and convert it because you’ll get a poor result.

 Here are two examples.
 In the first I’d decided in advance that I wanted to photograph this monument in black and white.
 I’d also decided that I wanted graphic compositions that juxtaposed its light toned stonework against a deep blue sky.
 This enabled me to think in black and white, visualizing the final result while I worked.

 In the second I used black and white because of the textures in the stones on the beach, and in the cliff face and concrete block behind the dancer.
 The juxtaposition of several interesting textured surfaces, and the contrast with the dancer’s skin, make the photo.

 Mistake #3: Not shooting in the best light

 One of the advantages of black and white is that you can often shoot in lighting conditions not suitable for color photography.
 For example, on a cloudy day you can create beautiful black and white seascapes with a tripod and neutral density filters (this is called long exposure photography, there’s an example below).
 Yet, in color, you would really need to shoot close to dawn or sunset to make the most of the scene.

 But what some people do is use black and white to shoot in lighting conditions that are simply unsuitable for the subject.
 Using black and white isn’t the solution.
 The important skill is in matching the light to the subject.
 This takes a while to learn but it’s very important.
 Don’t be lazy just because it’s black and white.